herbie-fp/odyssey/doc/adding_a_component.md

 # Adding Component To Odyssey Documentation

 ## Creating a branch
-To avoid breaking functionality on the main branch, it is best practice to [develop on a separate branch](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging), ideally named something descriptive (the name of your component is a good choice for this).
+To avoid breaking functionality on the main branch, you should [develop on a separate branch](https://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging), ideally named something descriptive related to the functionality you're implementing (the name of your component is a good choice for this).

 ## Creating the new component file
 The standard naming scheme for components is as follows: